-The aircraft is fitted with a maintenance-free gel electrolyte battery.
+The aircraft is fitted with a maintenance-free gel electrolyte or lithium ion battery.
 Maintenance is therefore limited to outside soundness, correct attachment, and cleaning.
 Check integrity of the battery as leaking fluid contains corrosive sulphuric acid which would lead to extensive damage when contacting the framework and attachments.